Biden says remark on Putin's power was about 'moral outrage', no change in US policy | Politics

 - United States

-US President Joe Biden on Monday said that his weekend comment in Europe that his Russian counterpart Vladimir Putin “cannot remain in power” was a moral outrage for his invasion of Ukraine, and that does not reflect any change in American policy with respect to regime change.
+US President Joe Biden has said that he would make ''no apologies'' and was not "walking anything back" after his controversial remark that President Vladimir Putin "cannot remain in power'' and emphasising that his comment was a ''moral outrage'' that he felt after Russia invaded Ukraine.

+Biden also underlined that he is not calling for regime change in Moscow.

-As such, Biden refused to apologize for his comments, on which his administration has been having a tough time in explaining over the past few days.
+When pressed by reporters on Monday, Biden refused to apologise for his off-script comments, which his administration has been having a tough time explaining over the past few days.

-“I'm not walking anything back.
+"I'm not walking anything back.
 The fact of the matter is, I was expressing the moral outrage I felt toward the way Putin is dealing ..., which is just brutality, half the children of Ukraine.
-I just come from being with those families,” Biden told reporters at the White House.
+I just come from being with those families," Biden said at a White House press conference.

 "But I want to make it clear, I wasn't then nor am I now articulating a policy change.
 I was expressing the moral outrage that I feel and I make no apologies for it," he said when asked about his remarks last week in Europe where he had gone to shore up his allies and show solidarity with the people of Ukraine.